Wint3rmute/baczek.me/content/content-creation-workflow.md

   [exocortex-related processing](/map).
 - For taking notes from a mobile device I use [Termux](https://termux.dev/en/) and [NVChad](https://nvchad.com/).
-- CI/CD builds and deploys the site for me.
+- CI/CD builds the site for me, then my server pulls it automatically